Perspective | A question at the heart of the Derek Chauvin trial: Whose fear matters?

 When you’re accustomed to power, then you might believe that being yelled at by a rightfully upset crowd is the same thing as being targeted by an angry mob.

-But, in the first week of the trial, witness after witnessed explained why their fear that day was justified, correct and appropriate.
+But, in the first week of the trial, witness after witness explained why their fear that day was justified, correct and appropriate.
 And that it paled in comparison to the fear of George Floyd.

 The man was lying in the street, his face mashed into the pavement.
 He was calling out for his own life.
 He was screaming for his mother.